Veratrum: Uses

-Native Americans were well aware of Veratrums teratogenic properties and used the plants' juices, obtained by pressing their roots, to poison arrows before combat.
+Native Americans were well aware of Veratrums extreme toxicity and used the roots to poison arrows before combat.
 The roots, when dried and ground into powder, were also used as an insecticide.
 Western American Indian tribes have a long history of using these plants medicinally, and combined minute amounts of the winter-harvested root of these plants with Salvia dorii to potentiate the effects and reduce the herb's toxicity.